MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-spring-boot-java-app-on-linux.md

 ## Create an Azure Container Registry to use as a Private Docker Registry

-The following steps walk you through using the Azure portal to create an Azure Container Registry.
+The following steps walk through using the Azure portal to create an Azure Container Registry.

 > [!NOTE]
 >